Entering the European market for dried ginger

 Product quality is a key issue for buyers in Europe.
 You need to comply with the Quality Minima Document published by the European Spice Association (ESA).
 This document is leading for the national spice associations affiliated with the ESA and for most key buyers in Europe.

-The Quality Minima Document specifies the chemical and physical parameters dried that ginger needs to comply with when sold in Europe before crushing and grinding (after drying):
+The Quality Minima Document specifies the chemical and physical parameters that dried ginger needs to comply with when sold in Europe before crushing and grinding (after drying):

 - ash: maximum 8%